GRenkel/serverless-image-optimizer/README.md

 - Session control: Manage user sessions and implement session-based authentication.
 - Password recovery: Enable users to request a new password if forgotten.

+Private routes are implemented using the react-router-dom library, ensuring that certain routes are only accessible upon user authentication.

-Feel free to explore the project's code to understand how the AWS Cognito functionalities are implemented using the antd component library.
+Feel free to explore the project's code to understand how the AWS Cognito functionalities, antd component library, and route control are implemented.

 ## Contributing